 Malcolm is currently engaged in consulting roles covering good governance and water/natural resource policy and management.

 Anthea Tinney PSM

-Anthea Tinney is a non-executive director of the CRC for Contamination Assessment and Remediation of the Environment (CRC CARE) and Chair or independent member of a number of public sector audit committees.
-She was previously the Chair of the Sydney Harbour Federation Trust, Chair of the Australian National Commission for UNESCO and Chair of Land and Water Australia.
-She was the inaugural independent Chair of the Steel Stewardship Forum and a member of the Australian Government's Independent Communications Committee.
+Anthea has served on many boards and advisory committees and is currently Chair of the NSW government Marine Estate Expert Knowledge Panel, a member of the Marine Estate Management Authority and a member of the Advisory Board of the National Petroleum Safety and Environmental Management Authority.
+She was formerly a director of the CRC for Contamination Assessment and Remediation of the Environment (CRC CARE) and Chair or independent member of a number of public sector audit committees.
+She was also Chair of the Sydney Harbour Federation Trust, Chair of the Australian National Commission for UNESCO, Chair of Land and Water Australia, the inaugural independent Chair of the Steel Stewardship Forum and a member of the Australian Government’s Independent Communications Committee.

 David Tune AO PSM